 Rosmarinus officinalis ct. camphor

-In the names there above, “ct.” stands for “Hemotype,” which simply means variety.
-Chemotypes, or varieties, in Rosemary occur because of conditions like inherent plant variety, light, soil, location, and temperature of where it is grown.
+In the names there above, “ct.” stands for “chemotype,” which simply means variety.
+Chemotypes, or varieties, in rosemary occur because of conditions like inherent plant variety, light, soil, location, and temperature of where it is grown.